AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/BallisticPendulum.md

 Two techniques will be employed today.

 In the first, a ballistic pendulum, a device designed to capture a projectile in an initially stationary pendulum, will be used.
 The conservation principles are used to analyze the collision and the subsequent motion of the pendulum.
-The completely inelastic collision associated with the capture of the projectile in the pendulum and the subsequent motion of the pendulum provide the data necessary for the determination of the initial velocity.
+The completely inelastic collision associated with the capture of the projectile in the pendulum and the subsequent motion of the pendulum provide the data necessary for the determination of the initial exit velocity.

-In the second technique, the measured parameters of the trajectory of a horizontally launched projectile are used to determine the initial velocity.
-With the projectile moving in a free-fall trajectory, constant acceleration kinematics will be used to determine the initial velocity from measurements of the horizontal range and vertical drop.
+In the second technique, the measured parameters of the trajectory of a horizontally launched projectile are used to determine the initial exit velocity.
+With the projectile moving in a free-fall trajectory, constant acceleration kinematics will be used to determine the initial exit velocity from measurements of the horizontal range and vertical drop.

-In each case, the projectile will be launched with the same device allowing a comparison of the initial velocity determinations of the two techniques.
+In each case, the projectile will be launched with the same device allowing a comparison of the initial exit velocity determinations of the two techniques.

 ### Ballistic Pendulum Review